Ready for Vilnius Sightseeing?

+Haha, don’t feel bad.
 Honestly, I didn’t know much about Vilnius prior to my own visit either.
-As someone who’s obsessed with travel, especially to Europe, I had already heard wonderful stories about Riga and Tallinn from other people.
-The Baltics called my name for weeks, enticing me, until I finally caved and added a nine day adventure after my TBEX trip.
+As someone who’s obsessed with travel, especially travel to Europe, I had already heard wonderful stories about Riga and Tallinn from other bloggers.
+In the summer of 2016, the Baltics called my name for weeks, enticing me, until I finally caved and added a nine day adventure after my TBEX trip.
 Yesss.

-While researching and fretting over my journey, I figured Vilnius (in addition to Riga and Tallinn) would make a logical stop on my Baltic adventure, especially since the flight from Stockholm to the Lithuanian capital was the cheapest I found online.
+While researching and fretting over my journey, I figured Vilnius (in addition to Riga and Tallinn) would function as a logical stop on my Baltic adventure, especially since the flight from Stockholm to the Lithuanian capital was the cheapest fare I found online.
 Gotta save that airfare money, right, kids?

-So, if you need some Vilnius travel advice, then I wanna say that you’re making an awesome decision.
+So, if you need some solid advice on Vilnius sightseeing, then I wanna help you and say that you’re making an awesome decision.
 Vilnius truly is a gem in the region.
 Settle in and enjoy my guide to Vilnius!

 Why You Should Visit Vilnius

-Besides the fact that it’s beautiful, you mean?
+Besides the fact that Lithuania’s capital is “oh-so” beautiful, you mean?
 Seriously, why did I bother writing a guide to Vilnius?
+It’s a gorgeous city!
+Let’s just end it there!

-Well Vilnius is an especially amazing city to explore if you’ve already seen the “big European” capitals, such as Paris and Rome and London.
-You’re now free to break away from the glossy tourist trail that you’ve seen a million times in magazines and blogs, and create your own unique memories.
+First of all, Vilnius is an especially amazing city to explore if you’ve already visited the “big and famous European” capitals, such as Paris and Rome and London.
+I’m not knocking those places.
+I want to re-visit all three of them, because I still haven’t seen quite enough yet.
+However, once you have the “big names” under your belt, you’re now free to break away from the glossy tourist trail that you’ve already seen a million times in magazines and blogs.
+Now you create your own unique memories in fresh places such as Vilnius.

 As a solo traveler, I also found Vilnius refreshing in the sense that it wasn’t on the “typical” backpacking trail.
 Don’t get me wrong.
-Backpacking is fun, but having the same conversations again and again gets a bit … well … lame.
-Here, I met a lot of experienced and friendly travelers who were more interested in sharing their passions rather than finding the next pub crawl.
-We exchanged stories over food and beer.
+Backpacking is fun especially if you’re young or young at heart.
+Still, having the same conversations again and again gets a bit … well … lame.
+Here in Vilnius, I met a lot of experienced and friendly travelers, people who were more interested in sharing their passions rather than finding the time for the next hostel next pub crawl.
+We exchanged stories over food and beer, and our conversations made me add a million new places to my never-ending bucket list.
 Trust me.
 If you’re traveling alone, then this city is totally for you.

-Finally Vilnius is affordable if you’re from the US, Canada, the United Kingdom, etc. You won’t spend a fortune on accommodation or restaurants, and you can enjoy the sites without feeling as if you’re bleeding Euros onto the cobblestones below you.
+Finally Vilnius is an affordable destination especially if you’re hailing from the US, Canada, the United Kingdom, etc. You won’t spend a fortune on accommodation or restaurants, and you can enjoy the sites without feeling as if you’re bleeding Euros onto the cobblestones below your feet.
+Budget travelers, Vilnius sightseeing will be worth your while.

 Transportation to Vilnius

-If you’re flying (like me!), then you’ll land at Vilnius International Airport.
+If you’re flying (like I did!) to Vilnius, then you’ll land at Vilnius International Airport.
 The airport is located quite a few kilometers outside of the Old Town, so if that’s where you’re staying, then you’ll have use to another form of transportation to reach the city itself.
-I reserved a cab ahead of time, because it was the simplest option for me, although I’m sure other methods are available.
+Since I didn’t know much about Vilnius, I splurged and reserved a cab ahead of time, because it was the simplest option for me, although I’m sure other methods are available.
 FYI, if you plan on a cab, do what I did and book in advance.
-The price is already decided.
+The price is already decided before you step foot in the taxi.
 Meaning you won’t get scammed.
+You unfortunately need to watch the taxis in Vilnius (and the Baltics in general).

-If you’re planning on taking a bus into Vilnius from Latvia, Estonia, Poland, or somewhere else nearby, then I recommend using Lux Express.
+If you’re planning on taking a bus into Vilnius from Latvia, Estonia, Poland, or somewhere else nearby, then I recommend using Lux Express for all your transportation needs.
 I used these buses to link all the Baltic capitals.
 The buses were clean, comfortable, reasonably priced, and on time.
 Worth it!
-Plus there was a bathroom on board.
+Plus all the vehicles have a bathroom on board.
+Journey times can be a bit lengthy.

 Where You Should Stay?

-I went to Vilnius alone.
+As you already know, I went to Vilnius alone.
 I wanted to meet other travelers, so I stayed in Jimmy Jumps Hostel, which turned out to be a great choice for me!
-It had reasonable prices, a great atmosphere (I met ALL THE FRIENDS), and free waffles for breakfast.
+This hostel had reasonable prices, a great atmosphere (I met ALL THE FRIENDS), and free waffles for breakfast.
+It’s relatively clean too.

-Plus Jimmy Jumps Hostel was within a reasonable distance of all the places I wanted to see.
+In addition to having a good social environment established, Jimmy Jumps Hostel was also located within a reasonable distance of all the places I wanted to see.
 I booked a private room – which was separate from the dorms – so I had peace and quiet when I needed it.
 The best of both worlds.

 If hostels don’t interest you, Vilnius also has a variety of hotels and apartments to choose from.
 Read reviews carefully.

 For me, Vilnius was super easy to navigate, considering most of the big tourist attractions are within walking distance of one another.
-Probably the best parts of Vilnius (for me) were the city’s atmosphere and architecture.
+I shouldn’t have worried about getting lost and neither should you!
+As far as specific sites are concerned, probably the best parts of Vilnius (for me) were the city’s atmosphere and architecture.
 For example, Vilnius has several gorgeous churches, small streets, trendy coffeehouses, and more.
-Getting lost is a big part of the fun here!
+Getting “fake” lost is a big part of the fun here!
+Wander and see what you stumble upon.

-As for specifics, here are some of my favorite places that I had to include in my guide to Vilnius:
+Not specific enough for you?
+Okay okay, here are some of my favorite places that I had to include in my guide to Vilnius:

-Gediminas’ Tower: This tower is what remains of the Upper Castle.
+Gediminas’ Tower: This tower is all of what remains of the Upper Castle.
 If you want a great view of Vilnius, climbs this tower on a clear day.
-You’ll also have a brilliant shot of the Three Crosses.
+You’ll also have a brilliant shot of the Three Crosses – which you can hike to if you’re feeling up to the challenge.

-Still not convinced?
+Still not convinced about sightseeing in Vilnius?
 How about these 20 pictures of Vilnius?

 The Republic of Užupis